emanuelhuber/RGPR/docs/_build/html/_sources/functions/dim-GPRvirtual-method.md.txt

 - `x`: (`GPR`)

-Dimensions of a GPR object Return the number of rows (samples per trace) and columns (samples per trace).
+Return the number of rows (samples per trace) and columns (samples per trace).